siam1113/s3_bucket_terraform_static_website/Readme.md

     ```

 10. Run `terraform plan` to see the outcome and Run `terraform apply` to implement the plan
-11. Now if you login to your AWS account and navigate `S3 Bucket > Buckets` you will see the newly create bucket there
+11. Now if you login to your AWS account and navigate `S3 Bucket > Buckets` you will see the newly created bucket there
 12. Click on the bucket and Go to **Properties** and Scroll down to the bottom to **Static website hosting** section
 13. You will see the website endpoint there and by navigating to that endpoint you can visit your website